mlochbaum/Singeli/README.md

 Up to one parameter slot can be variable-length if marked with a leading `...`.
 This parameter corresponds to any number (0 or more) of inputs, and its value is the tuple of those values.
 For example `def tup{...t} = t` returns the tuple of all parameters, replicating the functionality of the builtin `tup`.

+### Spread syntax

+When calling a generator, any parameter slot may be preceded by `...` to expand it from a tuple into multiple parameters.
+For example, `gen{a, ...tup{b, c}, d}` expands to `gen{a, b, c, d}`.
+Any expression can follow: while `...` isn't an operator, it acts like it has infinitely low precedence.

 ## Kinds of value

 A generator is one kind of value—that is, something that's first-class at compile time.
 Like most values, it doesn't exist at runtime.
 Hopefully it's already done what's needed!
 In fact it's one of the more complicated kinds of value.
 Here's the full list: